South Korea 5-day itinerary: an easy to follow guide

 How to get to Jeju Island

 The fastest and easiest way to get from Seoul to Jeju is by plane.
-There are plenty of daily flights that will get you there in less than one hour.
+Plenty of daily flights will get you there in less than one hour.

 What to do and see in 2 days on Jeju Island

-I would suggest going on a guided tour on one of your days on the island because this is the easiest and fastest way of seeing the most important attractions.
+I suggest going on a guided tour on one of your days on the island because this is the easiest and fastest way to see the most important attractions.

-For the other day, you should not miss a visit to Camellia Hill – a beautiful garden whit fairytale-like camellias, hydrangeas, and other flowers depending on the season.
+For the other day, you should not miss a visit to Camellia Hill – a beautiful garden with fairytale-like camellias, hydrangeas, and other flowers, depending on the season.

-If you love tea and k-beauty, then the Innisfree Jeju House & Osulloc Tea Museum is another stop you should make on your itinerary.
-They have a pretty cafe where you can try their cakes and teas, but you can also see the green tea fields and learn about its harvest.
-Since Innisfree is one of the largest k-beauty brands, you will have the chance to shop for cosmetics as well.
+If you love tea and K-beauty, the Innisfree Jeju House & Osulloc Tea Museum is another stop you should make on your itinerary.
+They have a pretty cafe where you can try their cakes and teas.
+You can also see the green tea fields and learn about their harvest.
+Since Innisfree is one of the largest K-beauty brands, you will have the chance to shop for cosmetics as well.

-Shinhwa World Theme Park is a fun place no matter how old you are.
-The theme park has 3 zones and 15 rides & attractions, thus you can easily spend a few hours of great fun here.
-Book your ticket in advance here!
+Shinhwa World Theme Park is fun, no matter how old you are.
+The theme park has three zones and 15 rides and attractions, so you can easily spend a few hours of great fun here.
+Book your ticket in advance!

 The Spirited Garden in Jeju is somewhat like the Garden of Morning Calm outside of Seoul, a place of tranquility and beautiful nature.

-The island is not so big thus and can easily be seen by car from whatever part you choose to stay in.
-However, since you only have 2 days at hand, you will want to choose your accommodation carefully.
+The island is not very big, so it can easily be seen by car from whatever part you choose to stay in.
+However, since you only have two days at hand, you will want to choose your accommodation carefully.

-I would recommend staying in Jeju-Si, the island’s capital.
-It is the closest place to the airport, with plenty of resorts to choose from.
+I recommend staying in Jeju-Si, the island’s capital.
+It is the closest place to the airport and has plenty of resorts to choose from.

 Another great option if you want to escape the capital city would be the city of Seogwipo.
 While the place is smaller than Jeju-Si, you will still find plenty of cafes, restaurants, and things to do.